How Should Denmark Move Forward After the Copenhagen Shootings?

-This weekend, Denmark held it’s breath as the manhunt for the suspect of the two supposed terror attacks in Copenhagen drew to a climactic end.
-To get an idea of how folks were feeling, we took to the streets surrounding both crime scenes to speak with locals and hear what could follow and what it would mean for Denmark in these already rocky times.
+This weekend, Denmark held its breath as the manhunt for the suspect of the two supposed terror attacks in Copenhagen drew to a climactic end.
+To get an idea of how people are feeling, we took to the streets surrounding both crime scenes to speak with locals and hear what might follow and what this means for Denmark in these already rocky times.

 Julie, 22, Communications Student